-Sergio Larrain (1931-2012) grew up in Chile in a family of cultivated notables, surrounded by books and art.
+Sergio Larrain (1931-2012) grew up in Chile in an upper class cultured family , surrounded by books and art.
 From the outset, he took photographs freely in the streets with his Leica, which he did not hesitate to place on the ground, resulting in unusual points of view and daring compositions.
 From 1952, he focused on abandoned children in the streets of Santiago.
 The apprentice photograph presented his first complete series to Henri Cartier-Bresson in 1959.
 The latter recognised his talent, “his sense for composition and poetry” and invited him to join Magnum photos.
 His international career as a photographer was an overnight success.
 He spent two years in Paris and produced many reportages for major magazines such as Paris Match and Life.
 His work also entered the collections of the MoMA.

 He returned to Chile in 1963, where he started the now famous long-term project with Pablo Neruda, on the port city of Valparaiso.
 After many journeys, he became increasingly distrustful of the press and his desire for meditation led him to withdraw in the Chilean countryside in the 1980s.
 There, he devoted himself to yoga, writing and drawing.
 His photographic practice became limited to a few “satoris”.

 Sergio Larrain: Rétrospective

 From July 1st to September 1st, 2013